Aalto University Library: Arabia Campus Library (1875–2018)

 The Arabia Campus Library was officially known as Aalto University Library, Arabia and is located in Helsinki, on the Arabia Campus of the Aalto University.
 The Library first opened in 1875 starting as the library of the Finnish Society for Crafts and Design and its school.
-1973-2009 the library served as a University of Art and Design Library.
+In 1973–2009 the library served as a University of Art and Design Library.
 The library was known as the University of Art and Design Helsinki Library before the merger.

 The Arabia Campus Library was part of the Aralis Library Center.
 The Aralis Library Center was a public library open to all, which also brought together the Helsinki City Library's Arabianranta Library and two other art libraries: the Cultural Library Services of the Metropolia University of Applied Sciences and the Pop & Jazz Conservatory Library.

 The Aralis Library Center was completed in two phases: the Art Libraries moved to new premises in June 2003 and the Arabianranta Library in December 2003.
 The Aralis Library Center totaled 2192 m², of which the Arabian Campus Library accounted for 61.7% (1352 m²).
 The section of the Art Library in the old building of the Arabia factory, 1352 m², was designed by Tuomo Siitonen Oy.

 The visiting address of the library was Hämeentie 135 A.

 The library was shut down 2018 when Aalto University contracted at Otaniemi campus.